 You are new to the industry and need to know the basics?
-You would like to know more about what Clinical Research mean?
-This eLearning course will show you how medicines are developed, the difference between pre-clinical and clinical research, the phases of clinical research and the different study types used and the way to market a product.
+You would like to know more about what Clinical Research means?
+This eLearning course will show you how medicines are developed, the difference between pre-clinical and clinical research, the phases of clinical research and the different study types used, and the way to market a product.

 All ECCRT eLearning courses include a touchpoint with the trainer to discuss open questions from any student.
 Continuous interactivity with the trainer and fellow students is also encouraged through the ECCRT Virtual Campus Discussion Forum.

 Pre-clinical research, phase I to phase IV studies

 Click the link to open the Course Programme and get detailed information about the course structure and chapters duration.

 Understand all steps of how a pharmaceutical product gets to the market